-The in-situ programme is delivered teaching rooms in the School of Allied Health Professions and across the university, all of which are equipped with a computer, internet access and projection equipment.
+The programme is delivered in teaching rooms in the School of Allied Health Professions and across the university, all of which are equipped with a computer, internet access and projection equipment.
 Rooms are designed to be flexible and can be used for larger groups, also more informally for small groups working together.
 The learning resources available to students on the programme include:

-- An extensive collection of materials relevant to undergraduate study held in both the main University Library on Keele campus, and in the Health Library on the campus of the University Hospital of North Midlands NHS Trust.
-A number of relevant journals are also accessible online to all registered students, and are accessible from anywhere in the world with a University username and password. - The Keele Virtual Learning Environment (KLE) provides easy access to a wide range of learning resources including lecture notes, presentations and discussion boards enabling learners and tutors to discuss topics, all information about the programme and all modules and other materials designed specifically for particular modules.
-It can also be used to develop reusable learning objects (RLOs) and integrate learning with assessment. - The School of Allied Health Professions has a wide range of relevant teaching materials available including a large selection of anatomical models, video and DVD materials and ALS Patient Simulator.
-There is a dedicated Radiography (Diagnostic Imaging) simulated environment within the University and a computer suite for simulated Radiography (Diagnostic Imaging) learning. - Computers for student use are situated in both the Main Library and in the Health Library.
+An extensive collection of materials relevant to undergraduate study held in both the main University Library on Keele campus, and in the Health Library on the campus of the University Hospital of North Midlands NHS Trust.
+A number of relevant journals are also accessible online to all registered students, and are accessible from anywhere in the world with a University username and password.

+The Keele Virtual Learning Environment (KLE) provides easy access to a wide range of learning resources including lecture notes, presentations and discussion boards enabling learners and tutors to discuss topics, all information about the programme and all modules and other materials designed specifically for particular modules.
+It can also be used to develop reusable learning objects (RLOs) and integrate learning with assessment.

+The School of Allied Health Professions has a wide range of relevant teaching materials available including a large selection of anatomical models, video and DVD materials and ALS Patient Simulator.
+There is a dedicated Radiography (Diagnostic Imaging) simulated environment within the University and a computer suite for simulated Radiography (Diagnostic Imaging) learning.

+Computers for student use are situated in both the Main Library and in the Health Library.
 Specialised image evaluation is available in a dedicated Digital Hub.

-The majority of the resources required for this programme are available online as both asynchronous and synchronous sources of learning and teaching.
+The majority of the resources required for the programme are also available online.